What Kinds of Data Should You Be Using to Reduce IT Operations Risk (Part 1)

 AI models can identify thresholds that can be used to highlight metrics that have drifted into a range that indicates unfavorable pre-conditions for a major incident.
 Users should be able to drill down into these highlighted metrics to see more granular activities associated with it, such as whether certain operations teams are contributing a large amount of risk by having an extensive unclosed ticket backlog.

-These ML tools can discover new relationships between incident and change activities that had gone unconsidered.
-For example, an ML engine can discover how changes related to a certain app function, like ETL from a plug-in, have a high tendency to cause incidents.
+These Machine Learning (ML) tools can discover new relationships between incident and change activities that had gone unconsidered.
+For example, an ML engine can discover how changes related to a certain app function, like Extract, Transform, Load (ETL) from a plug-in, have a high tendency to cause incidents.
 Or, it could reveal how certain teams or even individuals make changes that have the highest risks.

 These capabilities improve decision-making, allowing CABs and IT operations to move from reacting in the face of costly, stressful incidents to proactive decision-making.
 Mitigation and avoidance become more common, reducing the frequency and impact of change-related problems overall.